Enochsoul/soulbot-discord/README.md

 ```
 3) Build environment from the requirements.txt(Virtual or system, your call.)
 4) Run the bot script.
+5) Create Discord Role called GM or DM, and assign to the user acting as the DM.
+No special permissions required.

 ### Current Features:
 - XP Tracking
 - 13th Age style initiative tracking, should also work for DnD 4e.
+    - Players can delay their initiative to a set number smaller than their current.
+    - DM can create NPCs, add them at any time before or after combat starts.
+    - DM can update any NPC or player's initiative to any value as needed.
+    - DM can remove any player or NPC from the initiative order.
+    - DM commands on players can be referenced by Discord @ mention.
 - Dice Roller(In the format of NdN+N with highlighting of natural max rolls.
 No rerolls or dice popping)